-Additionally, we require our Investment Advisers to actively engage with the underlying portfolio companies.
-We also emphasise the importance of using voting rights in order to ensure a culture of strong corporate governance and a focus on environmental issues.
+We provide access to externally sourced ESG research to our Investment Advisers.
+We expect ESG research to form an important part of the stock selection process.
+Additionally, we expect our Investment Advisers to actively engage with the underlying companies.
+We also emphasise the importance of using voting rights in order to ensure a culture of strong corporate governance.

 We use the resources of Institutional Shareholder Services (ISS), a leading voting services provider, to assist with this.
-It is our intention to vote a high proportion of available proxies.
-An annual voting report will be published on our website summarising our voting activity.
+Annual voting reports will be published on our website and we aim to vote on all of our proxies.

-Furthermore, we monitor the social and environmental characteristics through actively reviewing all portfolios on a regular basis to ensure compliance with our responsibilities as a signatory to the UN Principles for Responsible Investment and our own objectives as outlined in this policy.
+Furthermore, we monitor the social and environmental characteristics through actively monitoring all portfolios on a regular basis to ensure compliance with our responsibilities as a signatory to the UN Principles for Responsible Investment and under our own defined objectives outlined in this policy.

-We are a member of the Institutional Investors Group on Climate Change (IIGCC), a European membership body for investor collaboration on climate change.
+We are also a member of the Institutional Investors Group on Climate Change (IIGCC), a European membership body for investor collaboration on climate change.
 Under this obligation, we intend to monitor the carbon footprint of each portfolio using data provided by Sustainalytics, and to encourage Investment Advisers to engage with the underlying companies on strategies to improve their carbon footprint and to reduce / mitigate climate-related risks.
 In addition, we will collaborate with other members to advocate for better practices in addressing climate risks.

-When we identify any material ESG risk in an individual position, we will look to the Investment Adviser to justify why they are holding that position, perhaps the investee company is looking to make improvements or possibly the Investment Adviser disagrees with the assessment made by Sustainalytics.
+When we identify any material ESG risk in an individual position, we will look to the Investment Adviser to justify why they are holding that position, perhaps the investee company is looking to make improvements or perhaps the Investment Adviser, utilising their own experience, disagrees with Sustainalytics.